vivaserver/whmcs-nic_ar/README.md

 # NIC.ar support for WHMCS

-This project adds some features to support Argetinian TLDs (".ar") to the popular client management, billing and support solution for webhosting resellers know as [WHMCS][whmcs].
+This project adds some features to support Argetinian TLDs (".ar") to the popular client management, billing and support solution for webhosting resellers known as [WHMCS][whmcs].

 ## Addon installation